This first article appears in the

 Think of your craniosacral practitioner as your

-you are able to bolster your body’s own resistance and improve
+able to bolster your body’s own resistance and improve how

-how your central nervous system responds to stress and
+your central nervous system responds to stress and

 illness.
-When soft touch is applied to this system,
+When soft touch is applied to this system, the

-clients can achieve incredible releases from long-standing
+incredible releases from long-standing restrictions, stress

-restrictions, stress and tension.
+and tension.

-Craniosacral therapy achieves, not only relief
+Craniosacral work achieves, not only relief

 from physical pain, but also restoration of clarity and